Terradue/doc-tep-geohazards/source/tutorials/rss_snap_s1_coin.rst

 ---------------------------

 This service takes as input a couple of Sentinel-1 TOPSAR-IW SLC images.
 One image is selected to be the **Master** one, i.e. the reference product on which the other one (the **Slave**) is reprojected and resampled to compute the interferometric coherence and the backscatter intensities.

+**The Master scene corresponds to the pre-event scene (older acquisitions) while the Slave scene corresponds to the crisis event scene (more recent acquisition).**

 Input SAR data selection must be carried out with particular care, since a wrong data selection can result to an unfeasible processing.